Minty-Meeo/MOD-Core/README.md

 Export Shape file (*.mod)

 * ``o_mapcode_CSV`` +1 argument<br>
-Export mapcode data from 0100 chunk from a CSV file<br>
+Export mapcode data from 0100 chunk to a CSV file<br>
 	\- column 1 is **attribute**<br>
 	\- column 2 is **slip_code**<br>
 	\- column 3 is **is_bald**<br>